epiccurious/jade-diy/README.md

         cp configs/sdkconfig_display_m5fire.defaults sdkconfig.defaults
         ```

-5. Modify the configuration file you just loaded to disable logging in debug mode (a.k.a. "research and development" mode).
+6. Modify the configuration file you just loaded to disable logging in debug mode (a.k.a. "research and development" mode).
     ```bash
     sed -i.bak '/CONFIG_DEBUG_MODE/d' ./sdkconfig.defaults
     sed -i.bak '1s/^/CONFIG_LOG_DEFUALT_LEVEL_NONE=y\n/' sdkconfig.defaults
     rm sdkconfig.defaults.bak
     ```

+7. Build the firmware.
+    ```
+    idf.py build
+    ```

-6. Connect your device to your computer via USB.
+8. Connect your device to your computer via USB.

-7. Enable read-write permissions for your device.
+9. Enable read-write permissions for your device.
     ```bash
     [ -f /dev/ttyACM0 ] && sudo chmod o+rw /dev/ttyACM0
-    [ -f /dev/ttyUSB0 ] && sudo chmod a+rw /dev/ttyUSB0
+    [ -f /dev/ttyUSB0 ] && sudo chmod o+rw /dev/ttyUSB0
     ```
 TODO: Add macOS instructions.

-8. Flash (install) Jade onto your device.
+10. Flash (install) Jade onto your device.
 On a slow computer, this step can take over 10 minutes.
 Run the following command in Terminal:
     ```bash
     idf.py -b 115200 flash
+    ```

+11. Either disable read-write permissions for your device or disconnect it.
+(Default permissions will be restored when you re-connect it.)
+    ```bash
+    [ -f /dev/ttyACM0 ] && sudo chmod o-rw /dev/ttyACM0
+    [ -f /dev/ttyUSB0 ] && sudo chmod o-rw /dev/ttyUSB0
     ```

 After the build and flash process completes, you should see the Jade initialization screen on your device.